|

 The use of corrugated carton paper

-One of my biggest frustrations in the past was boxes that are either too big or too small.
+| This is how I use corrugated paper rolls to create a "box" One of my biggest frustrations in the past was boxes that are either too big or too small.
 Too small may let your work bulge out of boxes.
 Too big waste valuable space and money.
 So when I discovered corrugated wrap roles, I was very happy.
 That means I can custom box wrap each piece by itself and then place it inside a larger box.
+Wrap a big enough sheet around the padded object to form a sleeve around the pot.
+Cut slits in the bottom part of the paper. |

 Fold it in to form a sturdy platform for the pot to rest on.